chiedo/go-starter/README.md

 A starter structure for web development with Golang.
 Has some pieces in place for ReactJS development.

-Actively being developed...
-Currently not ready for anything.

 ##Setup
 First make sure you have gin installed: